notnmeyer/tsk/README.md

 Hello World!
 ```

+see `examples/tasks.toml` for complete usage and configuration reference.

 ## features
 ### tasks.toml locations
 tsk will look for a `tasks.toml` file in the current directory, looking in parent directories if one isn't found.